Dikachis/AirBnB_clone/README.md

 ### What’s a command interpreter?
 Do you remember the Shell?
 It’s exactly the same but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project:

+* Create a new object (ex: a new User or a new Place)